Harris and Trump hit battleground states as US election day looms

 Opinion polls show the pair locked in a tight race.
-Vice President Harris, 60, is bolstered by strong support among women voters, while former President Trump, 78, gains ground with Hispanic voters, especially men.
+Vice President Harris, 60, is bolstered by strong support among women voters, while former president Trump, 78, gained ground with Hispanic voters, especially men.

+Voters overall view both candidates unfavourably, according to Reuters/Ipsos polling, but that has not dissuaded them from casting ballots.

 "I SHOULDN'T HAVE LEFT"